Tuesday, May 22nd, 2012

 Van Alden and Sebso start out at a Chinese restaurant and Van Alden even sees something suspicious in Sebso’s familiarity with using chopsticks.
 He tells, not asks, Sebso why he became a Fed, then he starts in again on the Billy Winslow incident and refuses to eat anything because “The thought of what ingredients constitute this filth repulses me.”

 When Sebso gets the chance, he decides to call Nucky for help (they should all be wearing “who you gonna call — Nucky Thompson!” shirts).
 Nucky isn’t expecting this call, though.
-“Are you out of your f*cking mind?” he exclaims.
+“Are you out of your bleeping mind?” he exclaims.
 Sebso relates how Van Alden won’t lay off about Billy.
 Nucky tells Sebso to go bust a still to distract his boss, and says there are some illegal stills in Mays Landing at mile marker 14 along “The Black Horse [Pike].”

 Sebso takes Van Alden with him to investigate into this “anonymous tip.”
 Van Alden is such a drag to be around, rude, overbearing and pompous ass that he is, and those are the least of his faults.
 Instead of a bunch of moonshiners, they find a Baptist congregation by a lake getting ready to baptize sinners.
 Deacon Cuffy is running the show and tells the agents there’s no law against what they’re doing and begins to preach.
 Van Alden is fixated on the spot and Sebso reminds him about the still.
 “Your people don’t believe in Heaven do they?”
 Van Alden says.
 A startled Sebso echoes “my people?”